jarvisteach/appJar/docs/mkdocs/docs/inputWidgets.md

     Set ```callFunction``` to be False, if you don't want to call any associated functions.
     By default, you can't select a disabled item.
 You can change this by setting `override` to be True.

+* `.setOptionBoxDisabledChar(title, disabled="-")`
+    Set the character used to indicate disabled options.

 * `.renameOptionBoxItem(title, item, newName, callFunction=False)`
     This will rename the specified item in the named OptionBox.
     Set ```callFunction``` to be True, if you want to call any associated `change` functions.